bakerdh/sleepDRM/README.md

 These materials are a computationally reproducible version of the paper:

 Mak, O'Hagan, Horner & Gaskell (2023).
-Sleep, relative to wake, increases both veridical and false memory in the DRM paradigm: A registered report
+A registered report testing the effect of sleep on Deese-Roediger-McDermott false memory: greater lure and veridical recall but fewer intrusions after sleep.
+Royal Society Open Science, 10: 220595. https://doi.org/10.1098/rsos.220595

 The file manuscript.Rmd is an R markdown file that will perform all analyses and table creation, and produce a pdf version of the manuscript.